Has your dog developed an itchy sore on their head, tail, or leg? There’s a chance your dog might have a hot spot.

 The best way to treat a hot spot on your labrador, or any dog, is to catch it early, keep it dry and prevent your dog from licking or scratching the spot.
 With quick at-home treatment, you might be able to avoid visiting the vet.

 Since Lucy’s first hot spot spread so quickly and was so severe, I got used to taking her to the vet at the first sign of a new spot.
-Lucy tends to get these sores in mid to late summer when she’s swimming multiple times a day or has been in a spot with many insects or sand that gets under her fur.
+Lucy tends to get these sores (also known as atopic dermatitis) in mid to late summer when she’s swimming multiple times a day or has been in an area with many insects or sand that gets under her fur.

 What is a Hot Spot on a Dog?